simogeo/Filemanager/ReadMe.md

 preview
 --------
 The `preview` method serves the requested image for displaying.
 The image path is passed through the `path` parameter.
-If `thumbnail` parameter is passed, the method will return an image thumbnail.
-An extra parameter such as UNIX time can be added to the URL to prevent cache issue
+If `thumbnail=true` parameter is passed, the method will return an image thumbnail.
+An extra parameter such as UNIX time can be added to the URL to prevent cache issue.

 Example Request:

-	[path to connector]?mode=preview&path=/UserFiles/new%20logo.png
+	[path to connector]?mode=preview&path=/UserFiles/new%20logo.png&thumbnail=true

 addfolder